How to Treat PCOS & Irregular Periods Naturally

 PCOS and Pregnancy

-It may take several months of following the diet, lifestyle and herbal protocol above to see any changes in your menstrual cycle.
+It may take multiple months of following these changes and herbal protocol above to see any changes in your menstrual cycle.
 Once a regular cycle is established and weight loss is achieved (if you are overweight), your chances of conception are increased.

 Your PCOS Healthcare Team